Moths of the Lower Rio Grande Valley

 Bolter's Tussock Moth (Euchaetes bolteri)

-Males (not shown) are entirely black, while females are pale with varying amounts of grayish mottling.
+Males (left) are entirely black, while females are pale with varying amounts of grayish mottling.
 The abdomen is startlingly red with a row of black dots.
 Recorded February to May, with records in October.

 Texas Wasp Moth (Horama panthalon)